laoluadewoye/CACTIRS_Scripts/README.md

 # Python Files

 This is were python programs are kept.
+They will be found in both python2 and python3 folders for compatability.

 mpi4pytest.py - one of the first python programs created.
 It utilizes comm.broadcast distribute a copy of a dictionary from the master node to all other ndes, then prints the rank, data, and name in a list.
 It proves parallelism through how the rank numbers are not in one order each time ran.